zoffixznet/perl6.party/post/A-Call-To-Action--Polish-Perl-6-First-Steps-Experience.md

 only suggests to [build from source](https://rakudo.org/files/rakudo/source).

 It'd be nice to have a more recent build created.
 I'm unfamiliar with what's involved.
-If you're interested in helping.
-Join our [IRC chat](https://docs.perl6.org/webchat.html) and try to speak to `stmuk` or `FROGGS`
+If you're interested in helping, join our [IRC chat](https://docs.perl6.org/webchat.html) and try to speak to `stmuk` or `FROGGS`

 ## Help Resolve Issues